 Spain is seen as the country of incredible food and beauty, which makes it the perfect gap year destination.
 Teaching English in Spain has maintained popularity throughout the years, with many different opportunities at a range of schools across the country.
 Finding a position with many perks such as flight reimbursement, housing allowance, and visa support is easily possible.

-Mexico has beautiful landscapes and a rich culture, from the coastal cities to the urban capital of Mexico City, which makes it an ideal gap year destination.
+Mexico has beautiful landscapes and a rich culture.
+From the coastal cities to the urban capital of Mexico City, this country makes an ideal gap year destination.
 Moreover, Mexico even passed a law that allows any native English speaker with a TEFL certificate to obtain a work permit to teach in the country.

 No degree?
 No problem!
-Check these programs out:
+Check out these programs:

 Teaching Chile allows those still in the process of obtaining college degrees the opportunity to teach English with the assistance of a local English teacher in the classroom.